-- The videos do not have to be recorded in a single sitting, they may be recorded in separate sessions, should this be ideal for your child.
+- The videos do not have to be recorded in a single sitting; they may be recorded in separate sessions, should this be ideal for your child.

 - These videos, while important, represent only part of your child’s application – no one piece will determine our admission decisions.

 - There is no such thing as perfect; we are observing many things in asking your child to attend to these tasks.
-These exercises are designed for a wide range of applicants; students at different ages will engage differently.
+These exercises are designed for a wide range of applicants; students of different ages will engage differently.